 - When you make a donation to us via our website, including donations to us through fundraiser’s individual fundraising pages on our website

-- When you donate or set up a fundraising page to benefit EAP on other online giving platforms (Just Giving / Virgin Money Giving).
+- When you donate or set up a fundraising page to benefit PAI on other online giving platforms (Just Giving / Virgin Money Giving).

 - When you sign up to join a UK event via our website

 - When you donate to us through any other means or fundraise on our behalf.

 We do not buy data from external or third-party sources.
 However, we may obtain information about you from other sources.
 This includes where a business contact, friend or family member contacts us on your behalf because they think you would be interested in supporting our work.

 We may also collect and combine your information with publicly available information so that we can tailor the communications we send you and to make sure they are relevant to you.
 We also use this information to ensure we contact people who are more likely to be interested in supporting our fundraising activities and donating to us.

 Data protection law requires us to have a legal basis for using your personal information.
 The legal basis will, in almost all circumstances, be one of the following: